TulipCharts/tulipy/README.md

 ## Installation

-You can install via `pip install tulipy`.
+You can install via `pip install newtulipy`.
 If a wheel is not available for your system, you will need to `pip install Cython numpy` to build from the source distribution.
 When building from source on Windows, you will need the Microsoft Visual C++ Build Tools installed.